 Paramedics are generally required to hold a university degree or vocational diploma relating to paramedical science.
-It often takes three years or more of study and on-the-job training to be recognised as a paramedic.
+It often takes 3 years or more of study and on-the-job training to be recognised as a paramedic.
 It is a long hard slog.

 While the existing range of regulations covering paramedics is effective, it is time to protect the title "paramedic" and give the community assurance that only those people with the appropriate qualifications, training or experience can call themselves a paramedic.

-I am pleased to bring the Health Services Amendment (Paramedics) Bill before the House.
-This bill will amend the Health Services Act to make it an offence for a person who is not a paramedic to hold themselves out to be a paramedic.
-A paramedic is defined in the bill to include a person who has the qualifications, training or experience prescribed by the regulations; a person authorised under the law of another jurisdiction to call themselves a paramedic; or a person authorised by the Health Secretary to hold themselves out to be a paramedic.
+I am therefore pleased to bring the Health Services Amendment (Paramedics) Bill before the House.

+The bill will amend the Health Services Act to make it an offence for a person who is not a paramedic to hold themselves out to be a paramedic.

+A paramedic is defined in the bill to include:

+- · A person who has the qualifications, training or experience prescribed by the regulations, - · A person authorised under the law of another jurisdiction to call themselves a paramedic, - · A person authorised by the Health Secretary to hold themselves out to be a paramedic.

-The Ambulance Service of New South Wales employs around 3,400 paramedics, the majority of all paramedics in New South Wales, to help the sick and injured in our community.
-The Ambulance Service of New South Wales requires its paramedics to either have an appropriate university course in paramedical health science or undertake an on-the-job vocational diploma, which takes around three years.
+The Ambulance Service of New South Wales employs around 3,400 paramedics, the majority of all New South Wales paramedics, to help the sick and injured in our community.
+The Ambulance Service of New South Wales requires their paramedics either to have undertaken an appropriate university course in paramedical health science or undertake an on-the-job vocational diploma, which takes around 3 years.
+New South Wales Ambulance provides an example of what the public should expect from any paramedic in New South Wales.

-The Ambulance Service of New South Wales provides an example of what the public should expect from any paramedic in New South Wales.
-A large number of university courses across New South Wales and Australia offer a degree in paramedical science.
-In addition, the vocational training course offered by the Ambulance Service of New South Wales has the necessary educational and training requirements for paramedics-these courses will be listed in the regulations.
+There are a large number of university courses across New South Wales and Australia that offer a degree in paramedical science.
+In addition, the vocational training course offered by the Ambulance Service of New South Wales has the necessary educational and training requirements for paramedics.
+These courses will be listed in the regulations.

-I also recognise that there may be a number of persons who may have been working as a paramedic for many years but who will not hold the necessary qualifications, training or experience set out in the regulations and that will be required of persons calling themselves a paramedic going forward.
-However, their work as a paramedic should not be disregarded-in the same way as we make transitions in the training mechanism for any other health profession or otherwise.
-The bill will allow the Health Secretary to authorise a person to call himself or herself a paramedic.
-Grandparenting arrangements are appropriate, as this will be the first time that the title "paramedic" is protected.
+I also recognise that there may be a number of persons who may have been working as a paramedic for many years but will not hold the necessary qualifications, training or experience that will be set out in the regulations and that will be required of persons calling themselves a paramedic going forward.
+However, their work as a paramedic should not be disregarded.
+As such, the bill will allow the Health Secretary to authorise a person to call himself or herself a paramedic.
+Grandparenting arrangements are appropriate as this will be the first time that the title "paramedic" is protected.

-Paramedics in New South Wales are among the best in the world.
-It requires intense study and training to be a paramedic.
-That training and expertise allows paramedics to be authorised to supply and administer drugs of addiction such as morphine, to treat severe trauma and undertake complex medical procedures in emergencies, including manual defibrillation, managing labour or delivering a baby, and treating heart attacks.
-Therefore it is right that only those with the appropriate qualifications, training and experience will be able to call themselves a paramedic.
-Protection of the title "paramedic" complements the existing range of regulations in New South Wales in respect of paramedics and will ensure that the community can have confidence that someone who calls themselves a paramedic is appropriately qualified and trained.
+New South Wales paramedics are among the best in the world and it requires intense study and training to be a paramedic.
+Their training and expertise allows paramedics to be authorised to supply and administer drugs of addiction, such as morphine, and to treat severe trauma and undertake complex medical procedures in emergencies, including manual defibrillation, managing labour or delivering a baby and treating heart attacks.

+It is right therefore that only those with the appropriate qualifications, training and experience will be able to call themselves a paramedic.
+Protection of the paramedic title complements the existing range of regulations in New South Wales in respect of paramedics and will ensure that the community can have confidence that someone who calls themselves a paramedic is appropriately qualified and trained.